damachine/coolerdash/README.md

 > CoolerDash should work with any LCD device supported by CoolerControl (NZXT, Asus, etc.).
 > **Note:** You may need to adjust `/opt/coolerdash/config.ini` to match your device's display size, orientation, and features.

+---

+**Why CoolerDash?**

+I bought myself an NZXT Kraken 2023, but the manufacturer did not provide suitable software to unlock the full potential of my device.
+That's why I started this little project.
+CoolerDash now serves me reliably and to my satisfaction.
+If you have the same problem, I want to give you the opportunity to use my small program as well.

+Special thanks to Guy Boldon, the developer of CoolerControl, for making this possible!

+---

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![C99](https://img.shields.io/badge/C-99-blue.svg)](https://en.wikipedia.org/wiki/C99)
 [![Platform](https://img.shields.io/badge/Platform-Linux-green.svg)](https://kernel.org/)